mtccatx/towertalk/docs/CGIBIN_API.md

    1. Post Id
    2. Comment body
    3. Commenter's user password (under `~/.config/towertalk`)
-- `2` - Return list of Post titles and indices.
+- `2` - Return list of Post titles and indices for the host user.
 No args
+- `3` - Return a list of users on the system.
+Used by front-end for finding comments

 ## Testing